pendle-finance/documentation/docs/Developers/Contracts/PendleRouter.md

 We highly recommend using Pendle's SDK to generate calldata for several reasons:

-1. **Gas Efficiency**: The SDK leverages off-chain data to optimize gas usage, potentially reducing gas costs significantly.
+1. **Gas Efficiency**: Currently, Pendle's AMM only supports the built-in `swapExactPtForSy` and `swapSyForExactPt`.
+To execute a `swapExactTokenForPt` (which is essentially the same as `swapExactSyForPt`), the router will conduct a binary search to determine the amount of PT to swap.
+While the binary search can be done entirely on-chain, limiting the search range off-chain will result in significantly less gas consumption for this function.
+The SDK leverages off-chain data to optimize gas usage, potentially reducing gas costs significantly.
 2. **Accurate Price Impacts**: The SDK provides precise calculations for swaps, ensuring better price impacts for users.
+3. **Limit Order System**: The limit order system of Pendle exists solely off-chain.
+Including these limit orders in on-chain swaps can significantly improve the price impact for users, particularly during large-size swaps.
-3. **Ease of Integration**: By using the SDK, developers can seamlessly integrate Pendle's functionality into their applications, leveraging the full power of the swap aggregator, limit order system, and off-chain data preparation.
+4. **Ease of Integration**: By using the SDK, developers can seamlessly integrate Pendle's functionality into their applications, leveraging the full power of the swap aggregator, limit order system, and off-chain data preparation.
-4. **Convenient zapping with any ERC20 token**: The SDK supports aggregator, making it easy to swap any ERC20 token for PT or YT and vice versa.
+5. **Convenient zapping with any ERC20 token**: Liquidity is currently fragmented across a large number of pools across various DEXes.
+Integrating only Uniswap or Balancer has proven to be insufficient.
+As a result, PendleRouter has natively integrated [KyberSwap](https://kyberswap.com/) to swap from any ERC20 token to another.
+For KyberSwap to work, the routing algorithm must be called off-chain and then pass the routing results to the Router to execute.

 We'll explore both methods, including example code, for each approach.